isgasho/migrate-2/README.md

 ```

 You can then delete your `main.workflow`.
 If you have any `.yml` files in `.github/workflows` your `main.workflow` will be ignored.

+## Releasing

+- Make your change following the [contribution guide](CONTRIBUTING.md)
+- Once you've merged your PR to master run `./script/release` locally, and CI will create a new release with the binaries